 BCLC is always looking to enable platforms that meet the demands of the business and customers now, while identifying the technology needs for the future.
 Included in the equation, says Pat Davis, BCLC’s Chief Information Officer, are partners.
 Most of BCLC’s products are delivered to players through their partners.
 “How do we meet the changing expectations of our partners?
 We deliver direct to consumer, but much of it is driven through a variety of very important partners for us.
 So how do we integrate with their platforms?”

-For Sean Hennessy, a Partner at Deloitte Canada, meeting these needs is where the kinetic enterprise plays a big role in keeping the gaming industry nimble and agile: “[Organizations] are trying to make sure all this technology that's being introduced in and around them, tech that they're constantly moving and set up as an organization, allows them to keep evolving.”
+For Sean Hennessy, a Partner at Deloitte Canada, meeting these needs is where the kinetic enterprise plays a big role in keeping the gaming industry nimble and agile: “[Organisations] are trying to make sure all this technology that's being introduced in and around them, tech that they're constantly moving and set up as an organisation, allows them to keep evolving.”

 When thinking about transformation, BCLC’s Davis believes it’s easy to let the ennui of what’s always been done cloud the vision.
 “We have to be careful we don't just get caught up in the way we've always done it, but look for those new and interesting ways to solve these problems and come up with new things in our lives and our business.”
 He also offers the key is not linger in the past, to keep moving forward, and have progress be the goal, not perfection.
 “We live in a very complex world and we're never going to get all of this right immediately … Don't let too much of those things in the past take up too much of what you're trying to do today and going forward.”